sran4/Jewelery-Store/SETUP_GUIDE.md

 # 🚀 Jewelry Store Setup Guide

-Welcome to your luxury jewelry e-commerce store!
+Welcome to your premium jewelry e-commerce store!
 This guide will help you get your project up and running.

 ## 📋 Prerequisites